-Most construction companies don’t have an internal team ready to handle new software project.
+Most construction companies don’t have an in-house dev team ready to handle new software project.
 And that’s okay!

 You can work with a software development partner like SPARK to build and support your solution.

-To get started, check out SPARK Select – an all-in-one construction management software with time and field data collection already built in.
+To get started, check out how SPARK can help you build a custom construction management software with time and field data collection.